paeselhz/paeselhz/README.md

 ### Hi there 👋

-My name is Luis Henrique Zanandrea Paese, and I'm currently working as a Machine Learning Engineer at [@luizalabs](https://github.com/luizalabs).
+My name is Luis Henrique Zanandrea Paese.

 Recently I've been migrating to a more MLOps approach to Data Science, helping others to automate their deploys and integrating it to technologies such as Terraform, Packer, Consul and Vault.